vesoft-inc/nebula-docs/docs-2.0/4.deployment-and-installation/3.upgrade-nebula-graph/upgrade-nebula-ent-from-3.x-3.4.md

   After the upgrade, a `data` directory will be generated in the v{{nebula.release}} installation directory, containing the upgraded data files.

-4. In the `/usr/local/nebula-ent-{{nebula.release}}/etc/nebula-metad.conf` file, set `license_manager_url` to the URL of [LM](../../9.about-license/2.license-management-suite/3.license-manager.md).

-  !!! note
-        For the Enterprise Edition of NebulaGraph v3.5.0 or later, you need to install and configure LM to verify the license used to start NebulaGraph.

-5. Start and connect to the NebulaGraph v{{nebula.release}} enterprise edition service and verify that the data is correct.
+7. Start and connect to the NebulaGraph v{{nebula.release}} enterprise edition service and verify that the data is correct.
 The following commands can be used as reference:

   ```
   nebula> SHOW HOSTS;